00dani/livemacros.vim/README.md

 # Macro Registers

-By default, livemacros.vim will use the unnamed register @" to store your in-progress macro.
+By default, livemacros.vim will use the unnamed register `""` to store your in-progress macro.
 This is probably not what you want in a lot of cases, since the unnamed register changes *a lot*.
-It's recommended to use the named registers "a to "z for macros instead.
+It's recommended to use the named registers `"a` to `"z` for macros instead.

 You can change the register used by a livemacro by passing an argument to `:Livemacro`: